 The Maze Project sculpture is an 11’ wide, 11’ long, and 9.5’ tall tetrahedron made of wood.
 Two of the walls are turquoise with a three dimensional intricate white maze covering them.
 On one of the walls, there is a pair of the artist’s shoes, encased in concrete, from which the maze emerges.
 The third wall is open for the viewer to enter.
 It is painted in an organic rounded black and white maze pattern.
 There is a pink light shining on this surface.
 Some of the black and white walls have different textures on them.

-the final stop - I have rebuilt The Maze Project at Alton Mills Arts Centre, abeit with some difficulty now that the wood is warping a bit and the ground was uneven - I did build a deck with Grant's help, but I don't think it was PERFECTLY flush and the maze needs perfect or it gets a little wonky. however, I have noticed that the bench is welcomed by young and old visitors and that people are enjoying the work, which is the main thing. it comes down at the end of October, and will go to the dump. it will have had a good run!
+the final stop - I rebuilt The Maze Project at Alton Mills Arts Centre, abeit with some difficulty now that the wood is warping a bit and the ground was uneven - I did build a deck with Grant's help, but I don't think it was PERFECTLY flush and the maze needs perfect or it gets a little wonky. however, I have noticed that the bench is welcomed by young and old visitors and that people are enjoying the work, which is the main thing.
+A HUGE thank you to the Ontario Arts Council for exhibition assistance, and to Alton Mills Arts Centre for hosting it for 6 months!!!!!
+It has now come down and gone to the dump, but it had a good run!

 The Maze Project is a personal expression of my experiences with mental illness, as a MAD artist and a person – and also with family members with mental illness.
 The complicated and large exterior maze reflects the difficulties I have experienced being able to function, and the obstacles I have met trying to access any successful/useful help in the mental health system to try to get better.
 Navigating the mental health system has been a real challenge for me and for my family.
 There is a pair of my shoes encased in concrete on one exterior wall, representing my own sensations at times regarding my ability to function.
 The tetrahedron shape of the sculpture is associated with stability and healing – and the turquoise colour of the exterior is associated with emotional balance.